Basic Approach

 At the DOWA Group, we believe that human resources are at the core of all of our business activities.
 We have overcome challenges in our long history by mobilizing each individual person working on the front line of development, manufacturing, marketing, and management, etc., in the DOWA Group and by squarely facing and addressing problems that have emerged at different times.
 To achieve the sustainable development of the DOWA Group and to continue to be a corporate group that is truly needed by society, we aim to maintain corporate growth by combining the efforts of each member who shares our Corporate Mission.

+Based on the belief that a diverse workforce with various values and perspectives that can fully demonstrate their individuality and abilities will lead to the growth of the Company, we are working to expand diversity.
 In addition, in our Values and Code of Conduct, we demonstrate respect for individuals and diversity in relation to labor, including the prohibition of forced labor.
 We translate our Code of Conduct into multiple languages so that it can be understood by all employees working in Japan and abroad.

 The Vision (Our Goal in 2030) as it Relates to Human Capital